ElijahWood2003/comp-423-course-notes/docs/tutorials/rust-setup.md

 !!! question "What is ```git init```?"

     git init creates a new invisible repository in our current directy ".git" which will store your future version history to maintain version control.
-4. Create a README.txt file:
+4. Create a README.md file:
 ```
 echo "Tutorial Link: https://elijahwood2003.github.io/comp423-course-notes/tutorials/rust-setup/" > README.md
 git add README.md